EricZinda/Perplexity/docs/pxHowTo/pxHowTo025SStrings.md

 ~~~

 For this version:
-- `{x_what_binding.variable.name}` says "use the existing quantifier and plurality that the user said" like our first example.
+- `{x_what_binding.variable.name}` says "use the existing quantifier and plurality as the user said it" like our first example.
 - `{'is':<x_what_binding.variable.name}` says "make the word `'is'` match the English represented by the DELPH-IN variable in `x_what_binding.variable.name`"

 Here are some examples of it in use: